 - Think of it as a misnamed Webclient::Simple. - Let's read an arbitrary web page from within a Perl script (eg4):

 - Note how the entire text of the web page is stored in a single Perl scalar.
-Did we mention that Perl strings can be big? - Another powerful function provided by this module is which downloads the contents of surl directly to the named \$filename, without needing to store it all in memory first.
+Did we mention that Perl strings can be big? - This is so simple, we could even do this as a one-liner: